Marvel's Daredevil actors prepare us for season 3's descent into darkness

 "He is not in the greatest of spirits and he's mentally a little loose.
 And as a result, that kind of sends him down a path that, at least initially, is quite unlike the Matt Murdock that we've seen in the past," Cox told us in an interview during New York Comic Con.

-The actor suggested that Matt has become a little like Frank Castle -- the gun-wielding Punisher he clashed with in the show's second season -- as he brutalizes criminals.
+The actor suggested that Matt has become a little like Frank Castle -- the gun-wielding Punisher he clashed with in the show's second season -- as he brutalizes criminals in his old black costume from season 1, suggesting he's fallen back to the anger that drove him then.

 The injuries Matt sustained during The Defenders also limit his physical capabilities.
 He isn't quite up to the character's signature acrobatics in the initial episodes of the third season and must rely more on up close and personal moves that his father -- the late boxer Jack Murdock -- taught him.